redlibrarian/redlibrarian.github.io/_posts/2020-10-27-cancelling-halloween.markdown

 that it is always possible - even good - to "witness the attempt to imagine capitalism by way of imagining the end of the world".
 Only right now we don't have to imagine.

+[1] There is a risk here of an eco-fascist interpretation of this which would argue for the sacrifice of disabled people or people in the capitalist periphery to make this work.
+To be clear: I'm not advocating that and I don't think it would be in some perverse sense "necessary".